louchesprocket/pgnutil/README.md

 will return every game in which the ECO openings A42 or A43 were played, ignoring any "ECO" tags.
 Note that ECO codes for this option are matched for the entire game, not just the "opening" as defined under [Openings](#openings), below.
 Other ECO-related matching options are:

-* -med: match ECO description
+* -med: match ECO description, searching by move sequence
 * -mxe: match ECO code, searching positions transpositionally
 * -mxed: match ECO description, searching positions transpositionally
-* -mse: match Scid ECO code
+* -mse: match Scid ECO code, searching by move sequence
-* -msed: match Scid ECO description
+* -msed: match Scid ECO description, searching by move sequence
 * -mxse: match Scid ECO code, searching positions transpositionally
 * -mxsed: match Scid ECO description, searching positions transpositionally